scott-eric-kaufman/the-whole-sek/content/lawyers-guns-and-money/2014-10-19-how-many-of-the-defiant-white-youths-causing-mayhem-and-destruction-come-from-fatherless-families-where-are-the-leaders-in-the-white-community.md

-## “How many of the defiant white youths causing mayhem and destruction come from fatherless families?
-Where are the leaders in the white community?”
+## "How many of the defiant white youths causing mayhem and destruction come from fatherless families?
+Where are the leaders in the white community?"

  * Originally posted at http://www.lawyersgunsmoneyblog.com/2014/10/many-defiant-white-youths-causing-mayhem-destruction-come-fatherless-families-leaders-white-community
  * Sunday, October 19, 2014